wp-plugins/posts-from-category/readme.txt

 = Available Languages =
 - English
 - German [(Sofi Soao)](http://wordpress.org/support/profile/sofi-soao)
+- Romanian [(Adrian C.)]

 = Translation =
 This plugin can be translated in your language.
 If you wish to translate it in your language, please send [me](mailto:smanesh2004@gmail.com) your translation files.

 = Contribution =
-Thanks [Sofi Soao](http://wordpress.org/support/profile/sofi-soao) for German language translation of this plugin.
+- Thanks [Sofi Soao](http://wordpress.org/support/profile/sofi-soao) for German language translation of this plugin.
+- Thanks [(Adrian C.)] for Romanian language translation of this plugin.

 == Installation ==